Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Photometric uncertainties

-\section{Photometric Uncertainties}
+\section{Photometric uncertainties}

-With the exception of F158M, all filters on NIRISS originated as ``flight spares'' for NIRCam.
-As such, these filters are extremely similar to their NIRCam counterparts, and we exploit this to provide an estimate of the systematic uncertainty in the photometric measurements.
+With the exception of F158M, all photometric filters on NIRISS originated as ``flight spares'' for NIRCam.
+As such, these filters are extremely similar to their NIRCam counterparts, and we exploit this to provide an estimate of the systematic uncertainty in the photometric measurements (not to be confused with the random error; see Section~\ref{sec:method_voronoi_binning}).
 At the position of F0083, only three filters have coverage in both NIRCam and NIRISS: F115W, F150W, and F200W.
 In Fig.~\ref{fig:photometric_uncertainties}, we show the relative offset between the fluxes in each instrument, for each of the three filters, as measured after convolving to a common PSF and Voronoi-binning to a S/N of 100 (see Sections~\ref{sec:method_psf_matching} and \ref{sec:method_voronoi_binning}).
 Typical measured uncertainties are 1.7\%, 1.6\% and 2.0\% for F115W, F150W, and F200W respectively.
 We find the best agreement for F150W, with a median offset of 0.0\%, and $\sigma=4.6\%$.
-F115W shows the largest spread, with $\sigma=6.3\%$, and a small offset of $-1.5\%$ (\textit{i.e.} the measured flux is greater in NIRISS than NIRCam).
+F115W shows the largest spread, with $\sigma=6.3\%$, and a small offset of $-1.5\%$ (i.e. the measured flux is greater in NIRISS than NIRCam).
 F200W has a standard deviation of 5.1\%, but a clear systematic offset of $-4.3\%$.
-As such, we consider an additional uncertainty of 5\% sufficient to account for these variations.
+As such, we consider an additional uncertainty of 5\% sufficient to account for these systematic variations.